sidh-crypto/sike.org/src/index.md

 # SIKE – <small>Supersingular Isogeny Key Encapsulation</small>

-SIKE is an isogeny-based key encapsulation suite based on pseudo-random walks in supersingular isogeny graphs, thay was submitted to the [NIST standardization process](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography) on post-quantum cryptography.
+SIKE is an isogeny-based key encapsulation suite based on pseudo-random walks in supersingular isogeny graphs, that was submitted to the [NIST standardization process](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography) on post-quantum cryptography.
 It contains two algorithms: